Benefits you can claim when you have care needs

 If you’re in Northern Ireland find out more about DLA on the nidirect website.

-Attendance Allowance is tax free and is not usually affected by any savings or income you may have.
-You may be entitled if:
+Attendance Allowance is tax free and is not usually affected by any savings or income you might have.

 Attendance Allowance is based on the care you need, not the level of care you’re currently receiving.

-So even if you don’t receive support from a carer at the moment, you may still be entitled to this benefit.
+So even if you don’t receive support from a carer at the moment, you might still be entitled to this benefit.

 You can get a lower rate if you need help in the day or night and a higher rate if you need help day and night.